Gerson (footballer, born 1997)

-Gerson Santos da Silva (born 20 May 1997), simply known as Gerson, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.
+Gerson Santos da Silva (born 20 May 1997), simply known as Gerson, is a Brazilian professional footballer who plays as a midfielder for Russian Premier League club Zenit Saint Petersburg and the Brazil national team.

 Club career

 Fluminense

 Born in Belford Roxo, Rio de Janeiro, Gerson finished his formation with Fluminense.
 On 28 August 2014, he was promoted to the main squad, being included in the club's 22-man list for that year's Copa Sudamericana.

 On 12 November 2014, Gerson signed a new five-year deal with the club.
 He was subsequently linked to Barcelona, Atlético Madrid and Juventus throughout the year, but nothing came of it.

 Gerson made his senior debut on 22 February 2015, coming on as a second-half substitute in a 0–1 home loss against Vasco for the Campeonato Carioca championship.
 He scored his first goal for the club on 8 March, netting his team's second in a 3–1 home win against Botafogo.
 He appeared in 12 matches during the tournament, scoring four goals.
 Gerson made his Série A debut on 9 May 2015, starting in a 1–0 home win against Joinville.